20tab/UnrealEnginePython/tutorials/WritingAColladaFactoryWithPython.md

 Just read the code comments, we now need to extract the data in the dae file (vertices, uvs and normals) and build a LOD (Level of Detail) for the StaticMesh (a StaticMesh can have multiple LOD's, each one is a different Mesh).

 In this case we use a single LOD (the LOD0).
-Pay attention to the data manipulation (using numpy).
-The collada format has different convention in respect to UE4.
+Pay attention to the data manipulation (using numpy) in FixMeshData().
+The collada format has different conventions in respect to UE4.
 We flip UVs vertically and we swap axis to have Z on top (instead of y)

 ```python
 from unreal_engine.classes import PyFactory, StaticMesh, Object, Class